Get customized results?

 Will I be charged an ETF if I move?

 If you’re moving outside your provider’s service area, your ETF will usually be waived.
 If you’re moving within your provider’s service area, you should be able to transfer your service to your new address with no fee.
-Give your provider a call and let them know you’re moving a few weeks in advance to discuss your options.
+Give your provider a call and let them know you’re moving a few weeks in advance so you can discuss your options.